axondeepseg/default-SEM-model/README.md

 The `-m` option can be omitted in this case because this is a default built-in model.

 ## Train and test (ivadomed)
-This model was trained and tested with `ivadomed`.
-We recommand to install ivadomed in a separate virtual environment to reproduce the original training steps.
+This model was trained and tested with [ivadomed](https://ivadomed.org).
+We recommend you install ivadomed in a virtual environment to reproduce the original training steps.
 The specific revision hash of the version used for training is documented in the *version_info.log* file.

 ### Clone this repository
 You will need the *model_seg_rat_axon-myelin_sem.json* configuration file located in this repo.